appsmithorg/appsmith/deploy/fat_container/README.md

 ### 2. Docker compose configuration

-Create a folder called `appsmith` or some other, which will server as our installation folder.
+Create a folder called `appsmith` (or some other name that you like), which will serve as our installation folder.
 Inside this folder, create a `docker-compose.yml` file and copy the following content into it:

 ```yaml
 version: "3"